 Veja Condor 2

-The Condor fit comes up small, we recommend that you take a size up from your usual size.
+Veja sizing can be a bit tricky sometime, so worth knowing is that the Condor fit comes up small.
+We recommend that you take a size up from your usual size.

 Veja Condor vs. Veja Condor 2